-- a collection of more than 549,000 paper volumes and 10,000 e-books; - a magazine and newspaper subscription list of over 8,287 print and electronic titles; - web-based and local access to literature searches from 90 computer databases; - nationally recognized Woman's Collection; - an audiovisual collection for study, career development, and leisure; - a TexShare Courtesy Card for students to use on-site for circulation privileges at libraries throughout Texas; - interlibrary Loan Service for students to borrow materials from other libraries; - individual or group orientation tours of the library by the reference staff; - instructional sessions on the use of library resources and research services; - Software and Instruction and Technology Exploration (SITE) lab; - general use lab with PCs and Macintosh; and - exhibits and displays.
+- A collection of more than 700,000 volumes. - A magazine and newspaper subscription list of 6,023 print and electronic titles - Remote and local access to literature searches from 80 computer databases. - A nationally recognized Woman's Collection. - An audiovisual collection for study, career development, and leisure - A TexShare Courtesy Card for students to use on-site for circulation privileges at libraries throughout Texas. - Interlibrary Loan Service for students to borrow materials from other libraries. - Individual or group orientation tours of the library by the reference staff. - Instructional sessions on the use of library resources and research services. - Software and Instruction and Technology Exploration Lab (SITE) - General use lab with PCs and Macintosh - Exhibits and displays.

 Students are responsible for material charged to their names and social security numbers and for all fines accrued to those names and numbers.
-Students are responsible for knowing what the fine and renewal policies are.
-This information is available in the library or through the Library's web pages, (www.twu.edu/library).
 If library books are lost, students should report the loss at once and make arrangements to pay for them before the end of the semester.
 Students must present an ID card each time a book is checked out.

 Materials may be checked out for three weeks by undergraduates, six weeks by graduate students, and for the semester by doctoral candidates.
 Materials are renewable unless requested by another patron.
 Books may be recalled after three weeks for reserve or special needs.
 Books obtained from other libraries or through Interlibrary Loan are subject to the rules of the lending institution.
-Renewals may be requested at the circulation desk, by E-Mail, by telephone, or via the Library web page renewal form.
+Renewals may be accomplished at the circulation desk, by E-Mail, or by telephone.
 Fines are assessed for overdue materials.
 All fines must be cleared for students to be eligible to receive transcripts, register for another semester, or graduate.